Does Home Insurance Cover Burst Pipes? What You Need to Know

 • ✅ Have a trusted person check your vacant property regularly

-• ✅ Document your preventive steps — this supports your claim if a freeze still occurs
+• ✅ Document your preventive steps to support your claim if a freeze still occurs

 Pincher's Pro Tip

-Taking prevention seriously not only keeps your home safe — it's the difference between a paid claim and a denied one.
-If you're unsure what your policy covers, reviewing the details of water damage home insurance coverage can help you identify any gaps before they become costly.
+Taking prevention seriously not only keeps your home safe, it's the difference between a paid claim and a denied one.
+If you're unsure what your policy covers, reviewing the details of water damage home insurance coverage or your structural damage protection can help you identify gaps before they become costly.

 Smart Savings Made Simple!